seb1k/skype-better-parser/README.md

 # skype-better-parser

-I needed a better parser than the original to read my old conversations, I share it here
+A better parser than the original :

 - Show images in conversation